OnlyLys/Leaper/CONTRIBUTING.md

 1. Make sure `npm` has been installed on your system.
 2. Clone the project repository.
-3. From the command line, run `npm install` in the project directory. `npm` will download all the necessary dependencies and compile the code.
+3. From the command line, run `npm install` in the project directory.
+NPM will download all the necessary dependencies and compile the code.

 ## Running the Extension